webpack/webpack.js.org/CONTRIBUTING.md

 ## Contribution Recognition

-Any document that you edit, you can choose to add your name at the top of the document for recognition:
+Any document that you edit, you can choose to add your Github username at the top of the document for recognition:

+**example.md**

 ```markdown
 ===